JomanaMahmoud/Telecom-Customer-Data-Management-System/README.md

    - The application should launch in your default web browser.
 5. Access the deployed website (if applicable) through the provided link.

+## Contributing
+We appreciate your interest in contributing to this project!
+Whether it's fixing bugs, adding features, or improving documentation, your contributions are valuable.

+For detailed contribution guidelines, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+### How to Contribute
+- **Submit a Pull Request:** If you've made changes that you believe will benefit the project, submit a pull request on GitHub.
+- **Review Process:** All contributions will be reviewed by the project maintainers.
+Feedback will be provided, and once everything meets the project's requirements, your changes will be merged.
+- **Project Discretion:** Contributions will be incorporated at the discretion of the project maintainers.
+Every contribution is valued, and we will do our best to include your work if it aligns with the project's goals.

+Thank you for helping improve this project!

 ## License
 This project is licensed under the MIT License.